mlimbuu/pytorch-GCN/README.md

-# GCN-based-recommendation
+# GCN-using-Pytorch
-Graph Convolutional Networks (GCN) implementation using PyTorch to build recommendation system.
+This is the implementation of paper: "Semi-Supervised Classification with Graph Convolutional Networks" using Pytorch.

 Updated Working Version: optimized_pytorch_GCN.ipynb